Skip to content

 bash

-FoBiS.py doctests [options]
+fobis doctests [options]

 The doctests command accepts the same compiler, directory, file, fobos, and preprocessor options as build, plus the doctest-specific options listed below.

-Doctest-specific file options
+Doctest-specific options

 OptionDescription

--keep_volatile_doctestsKeep generated test programs after execution (useful for debugging)
+--keep-volatile-doctestsKeep generated test programs after execution (useful for debugging)

 Compiler options